thestemproject/thestemproject.github.io/README.md

 💠 How does electricity work?
 How do lights turn on?
 Unleash your design & engineering skills by learning how to build circuits & dynamic art with LEDs! :electron: 🖥️ 🔋 💡
 ![Microcontrollers](https://github.com/thestemproject/thestemproject.github.io/blob/main/23Impacts/23TheSTEMProjectMicrocontrollerWorkshop.jpg)

-💠 Students learned how to make a flower on a breadboard -- let us know if you think it looks like a flower; got mixed reviews :) ...
-Thank you!
+💠 Students learned how to make a flower on a breadboard!
+💭 Let us know if you think it looks like a flower.
+We got mixed reviews 😄
 ![Flower](https://github.com/thestemproject/thestemproject.github.io/blob/main/23Impacts/23TheSTEMProjectMicrocontrollerWorkshopBreadboardFlower.jpg)

 ## 📝 **History**